1. Home/

 • Intelligent analysis of learning progress and predictive models for training needs.

-• AI-powered simulations and realistic exercise scenarios.
+• AI-supported simulations and realistic exercise scenarios.

 • Automated decision support for training managers and compliance teams.